bluegreen-labs/R_project_template/README.md

 # The BlueGreen Labs R project template

-This is a github template for a CES R project repository.
+This is a github template for a BlueGreen Labs R project repository.
 This template can be loaded when creating a new project in github.
 As such you pre-populate a project with a standard set of directories.
 This ensures a project-oriented and consistent workflow across all lab members, and removes some of the mental